hyperledger-labs/hyperledger-labs.github.io/labs/emerald-performance-test-harness.md

 The overall scope is to have a ready made test harness which blockchain developers can use to test and tune their own payment solutions.

-## Integration with hyperledger projects.
+## Integration with Hyperledger projects.

 An example test harness has been written in javascript that currently calls a Corda implementation of the payments network.
-The goal of this lab is to generacise this code so that it will work with all of the hyperledger blockchain platforms in the hyperledger project and if appropriate plug into the caliper test harness.
+The goal of this lab is to generalise this code so that it will work with all of the Hyperledger blockchain platforms in the Hyperledger project and if appropriate plug into the Caliper test harness.

 ## What does the current test harness do to measure performance?